1230james/maitetsu-english-tweak/README.md

 * KrkrExtract 1.0.3.1 for packing a patch archive.
 * [GARbro](https://github.com/morkt/GARbro) for browsing and extracting files from XP3 archives when KrkrExtract isn't used.
 * [PsBuild from FreeMote](https://github.com/UlyssesWu/FreeMote) for converting JSON back into a KiriKiri-compatible format (SCN).
+* MaitetsuExtractor, a custom tool for extracting dialogue information from game assets.
+See the README in the `extractor-js` directory.

 ## Contributing
 Contributions are welcome!
 This is intended to be a community project; I'm not intending to do this entirely by myself.